-**We completed this trail in early October of 2020 about a week after a huge windstorm took down a section of the trail after Ramona Falls.
-This section has been rerouted for a few miles on the PCT and I highly suggest going on the re-route.
+**We completed this trail in early October of 2020 about a week after the windstorm took down a section of the trail after Ramona Falls.
+Re-routes were not in place during this time, and took us a lot longer to complete.

 Permits are required to backpack the Timberline Trail during peak season (May 15-Oct 15) but are easily accessible at trailheads.
 We started and got ours at Timberline Lodge, a popular location to start your journey.
 Another popular starting location is on the northwest side of the trail at Cloud Cap.
 There is a campground with toilets and tables here (it actually makes a good stop on trail too) and you will need a Northwest Forest Pass to park here.

 Best Time of Year To Hike The Timberline Trail

 Typically, the best start dates for backpacking the Timberline Trail is anywhere from July to October, when the snow levels are high and the creeks/rivers are low.
 There are several creek crossings and a few river crossings on this trail.
 Specifically, the river crossings might be sketchy if too high early in the season.
 Depending on the year, the later the season, the less likely you may come across water sources.